Why Am I Afraid To Be Happy?

 At One Point, Fear Was Your Friend

 Fear serves us well when we are small children learning about the world.
-Some of the most important physical boundaries we carry into adulthood are based on a early fear experience.
-Aggressive dogs, speeding cars, hot stoves are all lessons based in fear.
-That is healthy fear, uncomfortable to learn but vital for long term safety.
+Some of the most important physical boundaries we carry into adulthood are based on an early fear experience.
+Aggressive dogs, speeding cars, and hot stoves are all lessons based in fear.
+That is healthy fear, uncomfortable to learn but vital for long-term safety.

 But sometimes healthy fear turns into unhealthy fear.
 Instead of protecting our bodies, fear starts to boss around our thoughts and our dreams.
 Fear is like a dictator; it will take absolute control of your life if you let it!
 So often, we are unaware that fear is our operating system, and as a result, we allow our world to narrow.